Search for a recipe

 Jump to Recipe Jump to Video Print Recipe

-One day when I made kadamba Poriyal I took out coconut from the freezer, but I was in a hurry to pack hubby’s lunch, so used little almond flour and we all liked it.
-If used in a small quantity Almond flour is one great replacement for coconut in poriyal, Kootu, Sambar, kurma etc.
+One day when I made kadamba Poriyal I took out the coconut from the freezer, but I was in a hurry to pack hubby’s lunch, so I used little almond flour and we all liked it.
+If used in a small quantity Almond flour is one great replacement for coconut in poriyal, Kootu, Sambar, kurma, etc.

-After few trial and error this is my version of Watery and non watery vegetable combo kadamba Poriyal in a Instant pot.
+After a few trials and errors, this is my version of Watery and non-watery vegetable combo kadamba Poriyal in an Instant pot.
 I have used 1 tsp of coconut oil for tempering.
 If you are ready to skip it this curry can be made oil-free.
 I have used natural pressure release technique.
 There won’t be any burning of veggies.
-Sometimes if the lid is opened after a longtime there might be some extra water, but if cooked in sauté mode, it will be evaporated in less than a minute.
+Sometimes if the lid is opened after a long time there might be some extra water, but if cooked in sauté mode, it will be evaporated in less than a minute.

 Kadamba (mixed veg) poriyal is made with a combination of carrot, beans, cabbage and peas.
 Usually towards the end of the week when my fridge has limited veggies I will go for this.
 Sometime I will also prepare when I load my fridge with veggies.